 Birds in Art opens to the public on the first Saturday following Labor Day every year and is on view for nine weeks.
 Specific Birds in Art education programs and special events will be available online by August 15 each year.

-Seventy-three artists from around the world traveled to Wausau for opening festivities at the Woodson Art Museum, September 6-9, 2012.
+Seventy-one artists from around the world traveled to Wausau for opening festivities at the Woodson Art Museum, September 5-7, 2013.